Experiment Reveals Social Media Can Increase Depression And Loneliness

 A closer look at how reducing the use of social media can make a person feels less lonely suggests that the findings make sense.

 Hunt cited existing literature that suggests there is much comparison that happens in social media.
-Looking at other people’s lives particularly on Instagram can make a person conclude that other people’s life is better than his or her.
+Looking at other people’s lives particularly on Instagram can make a person conclude that other people’s lives are better than his or her.

 “Our findings strongly suggest that limiting social media use to approximately 30 minutes per day may lead to significant improvement in well-being,” the researchers wrote in their study, which was published in the Journal of Social and Clinical Psychology,

-It isn’t clear though if the findings apply broadly to other social media platforms since the study only looked at Facebook, Instagram and Snapchat.
+It isn’t clear though if the findings apply broadly to other social media platforms since the study only looked at Facebook, Instagram, and Snapchat.